akka/akka-management/docs/src/main/paradox/discovery.md

 information.
 It then binds the default Service Account to the `Role` by creating a `RoleBinding`.
 Adjust as necessary.

+> Using Google Kubernetes Engine?
+Your user will need permission to grant roles.
+See [Google's Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#prerequisites_for_using_role-based_access_control) for more information.

 ```yaml
 ---
 #